MLS has 28 clubs that will compete during the league’s 27th season in 2022. Conference alignment is as follows:

 GAME DAY ROSTERS: Each team can select a maximum of 20 players (11 starters and nine substitutes) for its official match roster.
 Teams are allowed a maximum of five Normal Substitutions per game to be used over the course of three opportunities, excluding half-time, but including cooling and/or drink breaks.

-Additionally, MLS has implemented the concussion substitutes initiative.
+Additionally, MLS has implemented The IFAB Concussion Substitution Trial/Initiative.
 This new initiative allows teams to make up to two concussion substitutions during a match to replace players with concussions or suspected concussions, regardless of the number of normal substitutions already used.
-If a team elects to use a concussion substitution, its opponent will receive an additional substitution and opportunity.
+If a team elects to use a concussion substitution, its opponent will receive an additional substitution and an additional opportunity.

 - Two Certified Athletic Trainers (ATCs) must be on the bench and named to the nine-person staff on the official match roster.